evkx/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 ## Interior

 The interior of the Onvo L60 AWD is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
 The split-level center console separates the driver and passenger, offering convenient storage options and enhanced functionality.
+You can choose between several interior designs.

 ### Seats